0xSYS/Web-UI/README.md

 - Implement theme manager
 - Changing class names for some elements
 - Making easier to use some of the ui elements
-- Publishing the html page
+- ✅ Publishing the html page
 - Adding the merged css components and js utils too
+- Minimizing css code and js code (only for the full component merge)
+- Adding Video/Audio Elements
+- ✅ Hostig the scripts with CDN
+- ✅ Adding all the cdn links to the web page